gjbex/Best-practices-for-data-science-on-HPC/README.md

 This repository collects the training materials for the VSC training about using HPC infrastructure efficiently for data science.

-**Note:** this is work in progress.
-The training is not yet available.

 ## What is it?